Pioneering learning and teaching at Brunel Medical School

 2a) Individual Readiness Assurance Testing (iRAT)

-In class, students independently complete a short multiple-choice (Single Best Answer, SBA) test on their preparation study.
-These tests contribute to the evaluation of student performance.
-Students are expected to attend all sessions in person.
+In class, you'll independently complete a short multiple-choice (Single Best Answer, SBA) test on your preparation study.
+These tests contribute to the evaluation of your performance.
+You're expected to attend all sessions in person.
 If necessary, some changes to this approach may be brought in, for example in response to pandemic issues.

 2b) Team Readiness Assurance Test (tRAT)

-Students share and discuss their answers with their team members and together agree on the correct answer.
+You'll share and discuss your answers with your team members and together agree on the correct answer.
 A Leader (team spokesperson) is selected to report back on the team responses.

 2c) Class-wide discussion

-Content Experts, provide clarification on questions that students have found particularly difficult or problematic, addressing knowledge gaps before progressing to the next TBL phase.
+Content Experts, provide clarification on questions that you may have found particularly difficult or problematic, addressing knowledge gaps before progressing to the next TBL phase.

 Phase 3: Application

-Finally, again working in their teams, students collectively solve clinical problems by applying their newly acquired knowledge to real-life medical situations.
-It is here that the Content Experts together with the TBL facilitator encourage classroom discussion to help draw conclusions and to strengthen the learning of the session.
+Finally, again working in your team, you'll collectively solve clinical problems by applying your newly acquired knowledge to real-life medical situations.
+It's here that the Content Experts together with the TBL facilitator encourage classroom discussion to help draw conclusions and to strengthen the learning of the session.
 Phase 2 and 3 tasks are conducted using TBL-enabled software.

 4) Peer Review

-Students will be allocated a half-day time-tabled time to do their preparatory work prior to each TBL session
+• You'll be allocated a half-day time-tabled time to do your preparatory work prior to each TBL session

-Students will be expected to dress appropriately and professionally in class and on-line as they should consider themselves members of the health profession right from the start of the MBBS course
+• You'll be expected to dress appropriately and professionally in class and online, as you should consider yourself a member of the health profession right from the start of your MBBS course

-A professional approach is important as students may be interacting daily with clinicians, academics, patients and other health professionals.
+• A professional approach is important as you may be interacting daily with clinicians, academics, patients and other health professionals.

 Anatomy

 Anatomy, the study of the structure of the body, is a key part of medicine.
-At Brunel Medical School (BMS).
-Anatomy is presented in a modern technological advanced learning environment that offers a variety of learning resources including human specimens and imaging facilities like ultrasound.
+At Brunel Medical School, anatomy is presented in a modern technological advanced learning environment that offers a variety of learning resources including human specimens and imaging facilities like ultrasound.

 The teaching is facilitated by expert teachers with clinical and academic backgrounds.
-Over the first two years of the MBBS, you will study the anatomy of the different systems of the body, learning to identify and describe parts of the body and how these parts work together.
+Over the first two years of the MBBS, you'll study the anatomy of the different systems of the body, learning to identify and describe parts of the body and how these parts work together.

 Anatomy helps you build your knowledge of the language of medicine which you will employ in all facets of medicine.